 Throughout 1992, BBS’s and email furiously churned with rumors about the coming Agrippa, Gibson’s “novel” (as it was sometimes mistakenly described), and its so-called encryption “virus” (which John Perry Barlow of the Electronic Frontier Foundation feared might earn the work unwanted attention at the exact moment when the U.S. government was legislating encryption).
 And a December 1992 electronic “transmission” of live readings and images of Agrippa to multiple locations—a kind of “happening” for the wired—increased the buzz.
 Print journalists were also fascinated, spinning out much press about the book.

 Today, Agrippa is in danger of being erased by its own legend.
 Early on, Gibson’s poem was leaked onto the Internet to flourish in innumerable ghostly copies.
 And scholars began to discuss and teach the work.
-But during all this time, almost no one has actually seen the book, which thus vanishes behind all the memes about its conceptual art of vanishing.
+But during all this time, almost no one actually saw the book, which thus vanished behind all the memes about its conceptual art of vanishing.
 Even Gibson has at times doubted the existence of the concrete artifact, inscribing it into a kind of is-it-there-or-not? myth of pattern recognition.

 The Agrippa Files is a scholarly site designed to make the published book and its accompanying ephemera of documents, images, software, and reception history more accessible.